atzori/sebd2024/registration.md

  - owner (intestatario): Centro di Competenza ICT SUD
  - bank: MPS
  - bank agency (filiale): Rende (CS), Italy
- - purpose of the payment (causale) need to have the following format: <b>SEBD2020, *participant name*, *participant institution* </b>
+ - purpose of the payment (causale) need to have the following format: <b>SEBD2024, *participant name*, *participant institution* </b>

 ##### VAT (IVA) Exemption

-Some registrants are eligible to skip invoicing and avoid VAT payment.
+Some registrants may be eligible to skip invoicing and avoid VAT payment.
-This will be possible for public employees that fill in and sign the [VAT exemption module](https://sebd2020.unica.it/registration/vat-exemption.docx).
+This mey be possible for public employees that fill in and sign the [VAT exemption module](https://sebd2024.unica.it/registration/vat-exemption.docx).
 This must be sent by email to: Mr. Gabriele Gigliotti  (ICT-SUD) at *l.gigliotti@cc-ict-sud.it*

 Others (non public employees) will need to include VAT (22%) in the payment (e.g., for authors: €500+22% = €610 total payment) and will receive an invoice including VAT.

-For further assistant you can contact  Mr. Gabriele Gigliotti (ICT-SUD) at the email address above.
+Please contact Mr. Gabriele Gigliotti (ICT-SUD) at the email address above for further assistance.